lcallarec/dockery/README.md

 * Connect to a local docker deamon via Unix Socket (http support coming soon) (autodiscover socket location)

-* Get container list and execute some basic actions
+* List all containers and execute some basic actions
   - update status (kill, pause, stop, start, restart)
   - rename
   - inspect
   - destroy

-* Get image list and basic informations
+* List all images, with basic informations

+* List all created volumes

 * Create a container from an image (with command overriding)